Why is my air filter high energy bills

 HVAC

-The answer to 'why is my air filter high energy bills' is that a clogged or dirty air filter can significantly impact your HVAC system's efficiency, leading to higher energy bills.
-A dirty air filter restricts airflow, forcing your system to work harder to circulate air, which uses more energy.
-This can also cause your system to freeze up, further reducing efficiency.
+The answer to 'why is my air filter high energy bills' is that a dirty or clogged air filter can significantly reduce the efficiency of your HVAC system, leading to higher energy bills.
+A dirty filter restricts airflow, forcing your system to work harder to circulate air, which increases energy consumption and costs.

 Sources